waldenn/wikischool-geo/README.md

 # introduction

-A web application to discover the world!
+[wikischool-geo](https://wikischool.org/app/geo/) is web application to discover the world!

 This project is part of the [**wikischool.org**](https://wikischool.org) project.